TheDuckAI/videorl/README.md

 Once you run this, you should have a file `hd_vila.parquet` with all the relevant metadata.

-### Create the config for Stage 1
+### Create the config file for video processing

-Refer to the config.yaml file:
+In the config.yaml file, we will define how we want to process the videos.
+In the example 'config.yaml' file, we decrease the number of samples per shard (a good heuristic is having shards be ~1Gb), detect cuts for each video and place them in the metadata (using CutDetectionSubSampler), and auto generate subtitles based on the audio for each video (using WhisperSubSampler).

-Since we download these videos in HD we want to decrease the number of samples per shard (a good heuristic is having shards be ~1Gb).
-We wanted to detect cuts for each video and place them in the metadata so we need to add a subsampler for that.
-We also add a WhisperSubSampler to auto generate subtitles based on the audio for each video.
+Further explanation on config.yaml file and details on subsampler can be found in video2dataset/API.md.

 ### Downloading + Cut Detection + Subtitle Generation